powerofknowing/adfsec/adf-security-baseline.md

 * IF running IR in Azure VM, enable Azure Backup and target Azure VMs, as well as the desired frequency and retention periods.
 Backup customer-managed keys within Azure Key Vault.

 ### 9.3 Validate all backups including customer-managed keys
-* If running Integration Runtime in an Azure Virtual Machine, ensure the ability to periodically perform data restoration of content within Azure Backup.
+* IF running IR in Azure VM, ensure the ability to periodically perform data restoration of content within Azure Backup.
 * If necessary, test restore content to an isolated VLAN.
 * Periodically test restoration of backed up customer-managed keys.